Moby: Early life and influences

 Moby was raised by his mother, first in San Francisco from 1969 for a short period.
 He recalled being sexually abused by a staff member at his daycare during this time.
 This was followed by a move to Darien, Connecticut, living in a squat with "three or four other drug-addicted hippies, with bands playing in the basement."
 The two then moved to Stratford, Connecticut, for a brief time.
 His mother struggled to support her son, often relying on food stamps and government welfare.
-They occasionally stayed with Moby's grandparents in Darien, but the affluence of the Connecticut suburb made him feel poor and ashamed.
+They occasionally stayed with Moby's grandparents in Darien, but the affluence of the New York City suburb made him feel poor and ashamed.
 Shortly before his mother's death in 1997, Moby learned from her that he has a half brother.
-His first job was a caddy at a golf course.
+His first job was a caddy at a golf course when he was 13.

 Moby took up music at the age of nine.
 He started on classical guitar and received piano lessons from his mother before studying jazz, music theory, and percussion.
 In 1983, he became the guitarist in a hardcore punk band, the Vatican Commandos, playing on their debut EP Hit Squad for God.
 Around this time he was the lead vocalist for Flipper for two days; Moby played bass for their reunion shows in the 2000s.
 Moby formed a post-punk group named AWOL around the time of his eighteenth birthday.
 He is credited on their only release, a self-titled EP, as Moby Hall.

 In 1983, Moby graduated from Darien High School and started a philosophy degree at the University of Connecticut in Storrs, Connecticut.
 Around this time he had found the instruments he had learned "sonically limiting" and moved to electronic music.
 He spun records at the campus radio station WHUS, which led to DJ work in local clubs and bars.
 Moby grew increasingly unhappy at university, however, and transferred to State University of New York at Purchase, studying philosophy and photography, to try and renew his interest in studying.
 He dropped out in April 1984 to pursue DJing and music full-time, which started his interest in electronic dance music.
-For two years he lived in Greenwich, Connecticut, where he DJ'd at The Cafe, an under-21 nightclub at the back of a church.
+For two years he lived in a guest house in Greenwich, Connecticut, where he DJ'd at The Cafe, an under-21 nightclub at the back of a church.
 In 1987, he started to send demos of his music to record labels in New York City; he failed to receive an offer, which led to a two-year period of "very fruitless labor".
-Around 1988, Moby moved into a semi-abandoned factory in Stamford, Connecticut, that had no bathroom or running water, but the free electricity supply allowed him to work on his music, using a 4-track recorder, synthesizer, and drum machine.
+He then moved into a semi-abandoned factory in Stamford, Connecticut, that had no bathroom or running water, but the free electricity supply allowed him to work on his music, using a 4-track recorder, synthesizer, and drum machine.

 Moby cites the English band Orchestral Manoeuvres in the Dark (OMD) as "heroes", without whom he would never have begun making electronic music.
 His other formative influences include Nick Drake, Suicide, Silver Apples, Eric B. & Rakim, and Public Enemy.